 Mars Rover Explorer

-A rover sits on a slope of red dust with half a battery and a short list of moves: drive, drill, photograph, point its antenna at Earth.
-Around it are eight places it can end up.
-Six it can pass through, Base, Plain, Rocks, Ridge, Crater, and the Signal where it uplinks the day's data.
+A rover sits on a slope of red dust with half a battery and a few moves: drive, drill, photograph, uplink.
+There are eight places it can end up.
+Six it passes through, Base, Plain, Rocks, Ridge, Crater, and the Signal where it sends the day's data home.
 Two it can't leave: Mission end, safely home, and the Sand trap, where it's stuck for good.
-Some spots pay off, the Crater and the Signal carry the real science, and one of them, the sand, can end the day outright.

-Which moves are worth making turns on a single number per spot: its value, the total reward you can expect from there to the end of the day.
-There are two ways to get those numbers, and you can try both here.
-One samples, sending the rover out on real runs and averaging what each spot actually earns.
-The other solves, reading the whole map and computing each value exactly.
-They reach the same answer from opposite directions, and watching them meet is the quickest way I know to feel what value means in a Markov decision process.
+Which moves are worth making turns on one number per spot, its value: the reward you can expect from there to the end of the day.
+There are two ways to get it, and you can try both here.
+One samples real runs and averages what each spot earns.
+The other reads the whole map and computes each value exactly, reaching the same answer from the other side.

 Value from sampled runs

 Pick what the rover follows, set the battery with γ, and hit play.
-It takes a full run, Base until it's home or stuck, collecting rewards along the way.
-Then for every spot it stood on, the rewards from that spot onward get added up, later ones discounted, and that total, the return, drops back onto the spot.
-One run says almost nothing: a lucky pass to the uplink makes a spot look great, a run that ends in the sand makes the same spot look terrible.
-Run a few hundred and the per-spot averages, the v̂(s) numbers, stop lurching and settle.
-Nobody handed the rover the map.
+Each run collects rewards, and for every spot the rover stood on, the rewards from there onward, the return, drop back onto it.
+One run is noisy: a clean pass to the uplink looks great, a run that ends in the sand looks awful.
+Run a few hundred and the per-spot averages, v̂(s), settle.
+Nobody gave the rover the map.
 The values came out of experience.

 Loading rover...